Forestry-Robotics-UC/fruc_lio_sam/README.md

 LIO-SAM (Go1 Adaptation)

-This repository is a ROS Noetic adaptation of LIO-SAM for the Unitree Go1 quadruped, developed as part of the Forestry Robotics UC (FRUC) project at the Institute of Systems and Robotics – University of Coimbra (ISR-UC).
+This repository provides a ROS Noetic adaptation of LIO-SAM for the Unitree Go1 quadruped, developed within the Forestry Robotics UC (FRUC) project at the Institute of Systems and Robotics – University of Coimbra (ISR-UC).

-The package provides real-time LiDAR–IMU–GNSS odometry using LIO-SAM as a base framework, modified and tuned for the Go1 robot and its sensor suite.
-All modifications were implemented and tested inside a CUDA-enabled ROS Noetic Docker environment.
+The package enables real-time LiDAR–IMU–GNSS odometry using the LIO-SAM framework, modified and tuned for the Go1 robot and its onboard/external sensors.
+All tests were performed inside a CUDA-enabled ROS Noetic Docker environment.

-Overview
+1. Overview

 The original LIO-SAM
- system fuses LiDAR, IMU, and optional GPS data through nonlinear optimization (iSAM2).
-This version adapts it to the Unitree Go1 robot platform, with configuration and topic-level modifications that allow processing of Go1 sensor data and other non-Velodyne datasets.
+ fuses LiDAR, IMU, and GNSS data using nonlinear optimization (iSAM2).

-The following updates were made:
+This fork adapts the system for the Unitree Go1, introducing changes in topics, coordinate frames, and configuration to support Go1-specific sensors and data.

+Key Updates

-Integration of Unitree Go1 IMU and external LiDAR sensors (e.g., RS-LiDAR or RealSense D435i).
+Integration of Unitree Go1 IMU and external LiDAR sensors (RS-LiDAR / RealSense D435i).

-Adjusted extrinsic parameters and coordinate frames to match the Go1 robot model (base_link, imu_link, lidar_link, gps_link).
+Adjusted extrinsics and frames: base_link, imu_link, lidar_link, gps_link.

-Configured robot_localization and navsat_transform_node to fuse GPS odometry with LIO-SAM mapping.
+Added GPS fusion using robot_localization + navsat_transform_node.

-Tuned params.yaml for stable operation at lower IMU frequencies (100 Hz).
+Tuned parameters for stable performance at 100 Hz IMU rate.

-Verified operation on ROS Noetic with CUDA support.
+Verified compatibility with ROS Noetic + CUDA.

-Validated results using multiple datasets, including the Adões Go1 dataset.
+Validated using Adões Go1 dataset and FRUC mapping trials.

-Resolved GPS alignment issues through TF corrections and datum configuration.

-Environment
+2. Environment

-All tests and deployments were performed inside a ROS Noetic Docker container with GPU support.
+All experiments were executed in a Dockerized ROS Noetic workspace with GPU acceleration.

 Component	Version / Details
 Base Image	nvidia/cuda:12.8.0-devel-ubuntu20.04